+Report to: Trust Board

+Date of meeting: 31 st January 2017

+Document Title: CAD Outage on New Year's Day 2017

+Report Author(s): Chief Executive

+Presented by: Chief executive

+Contact Details: Jacqui.Galletta@lond-amb.nhs.uk

+History: Incident and actions reviewed by ELT

+Status: For note

+Background/Purpose

-Report to: Trust Board Date of meeting: 31 st January 2017 Document Title: CAD Outage on New Year's Day 2017 Report Author(s): Chief Executive Presented by: Chief executive Contact Details: Jacqui.Galletta@lond-amb.nhs.uk History: Incident and actions reviewed by ELT Status: For note Background/Purpose the CAD outage on New Year's Day, outlining the nature of the os being taken to investigate it and make recommendations for action.
-We have said sorry to any patients who were impacted by a delay in response times during the period of the outage, and we have asked people with any concerns to contact us, and also speaking to our staff to learn from this incident. • We are taking this incident very seriously and have launched a full external investigation into what caused the technical difficulties and any impact on our patients.
+• e CAD outage on New Year's Day, outlining the nature of the being taken to investigate it and make recommendations for action.

+We have said sorry to any patients who were impacted by a delay in response times during the period of the outage, and we have asked people with any concerns to contact us, and also speaking to our staff to learn from this incident.

+5 We are taking this incident very seriously and have launched a full external investigation into what caused the technical difficulties and any impact on our patients.

+We are taking this incident very , .